 I admit the title of this afternoon’s activity looks rather daunting.
 Are there really wild rhinos in Denver?
 How are we to tame them?
 But in fact RiNo in Denver refers to the River North Art District.
 Since Denver is a city full of hipsters, the RiNo probably has the largest concentration of hipsters of anywhere in the continental United States.

 But don’t let that deter you from visiting!
 The RiNo also has fantastic art, food, and interesting history, for such a relatively young city.
-That’s why I took the Taming the RiNo tour with Denver Urban Adventures.
+That’s why I took the Denver Art Tour with Denver Urban Adventures.
 I wanted to see a local’s perspective of this neighborhood.
-This tour was actually the first half of the Total RiNo tour, which we will conclude this evening.
-But you can choose to take the tours separately or together.
+I don’t want to spoil the whole tour, but I will share what I learned with…

 approximately top 5: Rino edition